tensorlayer/TensorLayer/docs/user/tutorial.rst

 =========================

-In the second part of the tutorial, we will run the Deep Reinforcement Learning example that is introduced by Karpathy in `Deep Reinforcement Learning: Pong from Pixels <http://karpathy.github.io/2016/05/31/rl/>`_.
+In the second part of the tutorial, we will run the Deep Reinforcement Learning example which is introduced by Karpathy in `Deep Reinforcement Learning: Pong from Pixels <http://karpathy.github.io/2016/05/31/rl/>`_.

 .. code-block:: bash

   python tutorial_atari_pong.py

-Before running the tutorial code, you need to install `OpenAI gym environment <https://gym.openai.com/docs>`_ which is a benchmark for Reinforcement Learning.
+Before running the tutorial code, you need to install `OpenAI gym environment <https://gym.openai.com/docs>`_ which is a popular benchmark for Reinforcement Learning.
 If everything is set up correctly, you will get an output like the following:

 .. code-block:: text